 - Maybe the guarantee is something like 4%, but these people who perhaps were missold a policy by an aggressive agent thought that that 11% was going to be there forever.

 1999 - SOA - The Role of the Actuary in Litigation Support, Society of Actuaries - 16p

 - If assumptions change adversely investment performance can affect satisfaction of long-term goals and cash value can be lower than with Traditional products. (p99)

 1987 - Book - Life Insurance, Huebner, Black, Skipper

 - Fixed contracts have assumptions locked in at issue unless a loss is expected, while flexible contracts like universal life and deferred annuities adjust (unlock) based on actual historical results and current expectations of the future. (p33)

-2014 - Sustained Low Interest Rate Environment: Can It Continue?
-Why It Matters, Society of Actuaries - p
+2014 - SOA - Sustained Low Interest Rate Environment: Can It Continue?
+Why It Matters, Max J. Rudolph, Society of Actuaries - 51p

 More importantly for permanent plans, the actuary can utilize a realistic interest rate for future years.